AljoschaMeyer/lyra-lang-rs/README.md

 There's one final peculiarity about lyra: It's definition is static.
 Lyra isn't versioned, there won't be any feature additions, there won't be any changes to the specification.
 If anyone (including the original author) wants to "fix" something, or add new things, they will have to fork.
 The new language won't be lyra.

-Though many languages influenced the design of lyra, the two most direct influences are clojure and javascript.
+Though many languages influenced the design of lyra, the two most direct influences are clojure and javascript (although spiritually it might be closest to lua).
 Some good (but still imprecise) approximations of lyra are:

 - clojure, but with an event loop, syntax, and more lenient about mutable state
 - javascript, but with immutable values, no object-orientation, and lazy, cancellable futures rather than callbacks